jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

 According to this group of scatter plots, we can simply get the relationship between second-hand apartments’ price and their area.
 Each point stands for one transaction, the plots on the red dash line mean that the price per m2 of these transactions is 10k euros.
-The points above the dash line indicate their unit price are greater than 10k euros; otherwise, it’s less than 10k euros per m2.
+The points above the dashed line indicate their unit price is greater than 10k euros; otherwise, it’s less than 10k euros per m2.

-For the transactions of downtown area, most of them are smaller than 50 m2, but their price varies widely to nearly 2 million euros; on the other hand, for the 8th, 16th and 17th district, almost sold apartments’ price also arrive more than 2 million euros, but their area varies widely to 200 m2; moreover, there are also apartments whose unit price and area don’t vary that widely, as in 13th, 18th, 19th and 20th district, most of the apartments here are smaller than 100 m2 and cheaper than 1 million euros, so than less than 10k euros per m2.
+For the transactions of the downtown area, most of them are smaller than 50 m2, but their price varies widely to nearly 2 million euros; on the other hand, for the 8th, 16th, and 17th district, almost sold apartments’ price also arrive more than 2 million euros, but their area varies widely to 200 m2; moreover, there are also apartments whose unit price and area don’t vary that widely, as in 13th, 18th, 19th, and 20th district, most of the apartments here are smaller than 100 m2 and cheaper than 1 million euros, so than less than 10k euros per m2.

 ## Price evolution in terms of timing?